Fibromyalgia

 EXPLANATION TO EVIDENCE PRESENTATION

-Recommendations based on guidelines and evidence based Clinical Decision Systems are written in BOLD
+Evidence based on guidelines and evidence based Clinical Decision Systems is written in BOLD

-Recommendations based on meta analysis or systematic reviews are written in BOLD and CURSIVE
+Evidence based on meta analysis or systematic reviews is written in BOLD and CURSIVE

-Recommendations based on randomized controlled trials are written in plain font
+Evidence based on randomized controlled trials is written in plain font

-Recommendations based on observational / cohort studies are written in CURSIVE
+Evidence based on observational / cohort studies is written in CURSIVE